TimmyGan/MTP-RBP/README.md

 # NOTE

-For RNA secondary structure prediction, we use FocusFold to implement the prediction of RNA secondary structure.
+For RNA secondary structure prediction, we use RNAfold to implement the prediction of RNA secondary structure.
 The predicted secondary structure is represented in a dot-bracket format, where each symbol corresponds to a base site in the sequence.
 Following the principle of base complementary pairing yields a secondary structure pairing tree diagram.

+You can use RNAfold to make predictions about RNA secondary structure in the following ways

+conda install -c bioconda viennarna

+RNAfold --noPS < output.fa > output.fa

 You can choose the same tool or other RNA secondary structure prediction tools.<br><br>
 Contact: Lin Gan (ganlin228@stu.scu.edu.cn)